 You can also catch a train in Italy and get a connecting ferry which will take you to Patra – a 3 ½ hour drive from Athens.
 This route can be purchased in the same ticket.

 There are several international ferry routes entering and leaving Greece, which travel to Italy, Albania, and Turkey.
 July and August, Greece’s high season, is when most services operate and also when the seas are calmest.

 At this time of year, it’s essential to book in advance, especially if you are taking a vehicle on board with you, as ferries can attract summer crowds.
 Bear in mind that there’s an extra €10 port tax if you’re traveling to or from Turkey.

 The best way to travel around Greece

 Getting around Greece independently

-Getting around Greece is pretty easy, thanks to its extensive bus network.
-But how do you get around the islands?
-Don’t worry, if you book a trip to one of the islands, the ferry is more often than not included in the bus ticket.
+Getting around to the best vacation places in Greece is pretty easy, thanks to its extensive bus network.
+But how do you get around the Greek islands?
+Don’t worry, if you book a trip to one of the popular islands, the ferry is more often than not included in the bus ticket.
 Buses are more common and reliable than trains here, and also easier to use.

 You can also take ferries between the Greek islands regardless of whether you take the bus first.

 If you’re planning on driving in Greece, take note that it’s the country with the highest accident rate in Europe and that not all roads are well maintained.
 However, there are main roads to all major tourist destinations and a lot of natural sights are hard or impossible to visit without a rental car.

 What to pack for Greece